ROCm/OpenFOAM_HMM/doc/Build.md

 - Open a new shell and source the OpenFOAM environment to see all changes (refer to top of page).
-- Validate the build by running
+- Validate the build (not supported for cross-compilation) by running
 ```
 foamInstallationTest
 ```